vivid-planet/comet/docs/docs/dependencies/index.md

 Follow the upcoming guide if you want to

--   make the "Dependents" tab in the DAM work (only non-optional steps) or
+-   make the "Dependents" tab in the DAM work
 -   display the dependencies or dependents of an entity somewhere in your admin app

 ### Configuring the block index